basmala904/GP-DEPI-Railway-data-/README.md

 - **Python**: pandas, seaborn, matplotlib, ARIMA, Random Forest
 - **SQL**: used to model tables & filter clean data
 - **Tableau**: dashboards, simulation, visuals
-- **Excel**: early preprocessing, time formatting
+- **Power BI**: build data model

 ---

 ## 🏁 Conclusion

-Our project proved that a **1% reduction in average delay** can increase ticket sales by an estimated **1.8–2.3%**, improving both revenue and satisfaction.
+- Based on the insights obtained from data analysis, we hypothesized that reducing train delays could positively influence ticket sales and customer satisfaction.
+A what-if analysis was conducted to explore potential improvements in performance if delays were reduced by a certain percentage.
-Forecasting demand gave the company forward visibility to make smarter decisions.
+- Forecasting demand gave the company forward visibility to make smarter decisions.

 ---